rifqidzulfikar/rifqidzulfikar/README.md

 - 👋 Hi, I’m @rifqidzulfikar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java Programming Language
 - 🌱 I’m currently learning Java Languages
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rifqidzulfikar/rifqidzulfikar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.